whitneyburton/portfolios/students/1611-back/eric-wahlgren/eric_mod_four_portfolio.md

 James : 3
 Spencer, Max, and Eric: 1

+*the 1 is based on missing the demo in the morning.
+Bob said he didn't know how else to penalize us for missing the demos.*

 ### 3. Implementation Quality

 *   4: Project demonstrates exceptionally well factored code.